MGS 2025 - Modular Proofs in Isabelle/HOL

 Proof assistants are a vital tool in formal verification, and formal libraries have seen significant growth in the last decade.
 With this growth comes a need to focus not just on verifying an end result, but also on the process of engineering a “good” formal proof – considering factors such as modularity, reusability, and generality.

-Formalisation examples will draw on both concepts from mathematics (e.g. algebra/combinatorics) and programming language semantics – the necessary background will be provided in both cases.
+Formalisation examples will draw on both concepts from mathematics (e.g. algebra/combinatorics) and programming language semantics – a brief summary of the necessary background will be provided in both cases.
 No previous experience in using proof assistants is required.

 Course Resources